========================================

 Type away, explore, have fun.

-AstraKernel is a minimal experimental kernel written in modern C and ARM Assembly.
-Designed to run on QEMU's VersatilePB (ARM926EJ-S) emulated platform, AstraKernel is intended to provide a clear and approachable introduction to the fundamental concepts of operating system design and kernel development.
+AstraKernel is a minimal experimental kernel written in modern C and ARM assembly, designed to run on QEMU's Versatile AB/PB board with a Cortex-A8 CPU override (-cpu cortex-a8).
+This setup keeps the simple Versatile peripheral map while enabling ARMv7-A features for experimentation.
+The purpose is educational, showing the fundamental steps of bringing up a bare-metal system, from low-level bootstrapping to higher-level interactive features to explore kernel development concepts.
 This project also reflects my personal journey in learning about kernel design and development, as well as systems programming.

 This project was developed with a focus on clarity, simplicity, and educational value.
 Rather than attempting to recreate the complexity of established operating systems, the goal of this kernel is to strip away unnecessary abstractions and present a clean, understandable codebase for anyone interested in the "bare metal" foundations of computing.